Hi there! How can I help you?

 That is one key element that sets us apart from our competitors.
 It's our unfair advantage.

-Nova Security provides an API in place for you to use in your development cycle.
+Yes!
+We have an API in place for you to use in your development cycle.

 This will allow your team to fully automate the vulnerability scanning process.
+Including the creation of support tickets on Atlassian JIRA, GitHub Issues, etc.!

 No. We give you the option to set a rate limit to not put excessive load on your server.